 The landscape boasts breathtaking views and irreplaceable habitat, with more than 1,000 species of plants and wildlife, including towering ponderosa pines, wolverines, elk and 200 species of birds, including the northern spotted owl and many neo-tropical migrant species, which use these forests as they migrate between the Southern and Northern hemispheres.
 Communities locally and across Washington state cherish these lands for the diverse array of recreational opportunities.

 Cle Elum Ridge has provided a diversity of recreational opportunities to generations of Kittitas County residents and other Washingtonians, including: hiking, mountain biking, hunting, skiing, wildlife watching, horseback riding and snowmobiling.
 Outdoor recreation provides a significant contribution to local economies.

-Help us protect the places you love to explore, and we'll send you limited edition Outsider gear!
+Help us protect the places you love to explore!

 The Nature Conservancy initiated this project at the beginning of this year and is overwhelmed with community support for the idea.
 We forged a great partnership with the Kittitas County Parks and Recreation District No. 1, which agreed to take over as the project lead.
 The partners determined that we would need to raise about $70,000 to fund the planning and design process.
 We provided some initial funding to get the project started and quickly raised the additional funding with help from the Suncadia Fund for Community Enhancement, Western Conservation Project, Kittitas County, the cities of Cle Elum and Roslyn and nearly 40 private individuals.